oat-sa/taohub-articles/forge/QTI/qti-creator.md

         return ChoiceInteractionStateQuestion;
     });

-According to your need (whever you need to define new behaviours from the parent or not), the second or third method should be used.
-Doing this will ensure an overall consistency accros all widget and states!
+According to your need (whether you need to define new behaviours from the parent or not), the second or third method should be used.
+Doing this will ensure an overall consistency across all widget and states!

 #### variable access in your states

-Upon instanciation, a state is given the reference of the widget it represents.<br/>
+Upon instantiation, a state is given the reference of the widget it represents.<br/>

 You can access anything you want in the state in this.widget: